Factors that Affect Endocrine Function

 - rhythms in the body, such as the menstrual cycle

 For example, increasing age is thought to be related to the development of type 2 diabetes, especially in people who might be at risk for this disorder.
 The aging process affects nearly every gland.
-With increasing age, the pituitary gland can become smaller and may not work as well.
-For example, production of growth hormone might decrease.
+With increasing age, the pituitary gland (located in the brain) can become smaller and may not work as well, although may provide sufficient hormonal signaling for continuity of life.
+For example, production of growth hormone might decrease, which is likely not a priority in an aging individual; this is also an example of genetic programming that we have evolved as species to adapt to.
 Decreased growth hormone levels in older people might lead to problems such as decreased lean muscle, decreased heart function, and osteoporosis.
 Aging affects a woman's ovaries and results in menopause, usually between 50 and 55 years of age.
 In menopause, the ovaries stop making estrogen and progesterone and no longer have a store of eggs.
 When this happens, menstrual periods stop.

 Diseases and Conditions